Safari activities in Queen Elizabeth national park

 Chimpanzee trekking

-Nature walk is an interesting activity in Queen Elizabeth national park where you will be able to explore the national park on foot accompanied by an experienced park guide and an armed park ranger to protect you from any danger.
-During the guided nature walk, you will follow different trails in Maramagambo forest, Mweya peninsular, along Ishasha River, Lake Nyamasingiri among others.
-During the guided nature walk, you will get up-close and personal with several wildlife species including animals like waterbucks, warthogs, hippos, primates like black and white colobus monkeys, vervet monkeys, l’hoest monkeys, chimpanzees, view different bird species like scaly-breasted illadopsis, snowy headed robin chat, enjoy the cool breeze and fresh air, listen to sweet sounds of bird species singing in trees, view colorful butterflies, take beautiful pictures among others.
+During the guided nature walk, you will get up close and personal with several wildlife species, including animals like waterbucks, warthogs, hippos, primates like black and white colobus monkeys, vervet monkeys, L’hoest monkeys, and chimpanzees; view different bird species like scaly-breasted illadopsis and snowy-headed robin chats; enjoy the cool breeze and fresh air; listen to the sweet sounds of bird species singing in trees; and view colorful butterflies, taking beautiful pictures, among other things.

 Cultural experience

-Cultural experience is an interesting activity in Queen Elizabeth national park where you will be able to interact with the local people in the neighboring communities, learn about their culture, history, way of living, visit their farmlands, community centers, craft shops where they sell handmade items like necklaces, bags, baskets, art pieces, learn how the women prepare local foods, listen to ancient stories, enjoy traditional dances, songs and drama among others.
+Cultural experience is an interesting activity in Queen Elizabeth National Park, where you will be able to interact with the local people in the neighboring communities; learn about their culture, history, and way of living; visit their farmlands, community centers, and craft shops where they sell handmade items like necklaces, bags, baskets, and art pieces; learn how the women prepare local foods; listen to ancient stories; and enjoy traditional dances, songs and drama, among others.

-Queen Elizabeth national park is a home of more than 600 recorded bird species including migratory, savannah, forest and water birds which makes it one of the best birding areas in Uganda.
-During bird watching in Queen Elizabeth national park, you will be accompanied by an experienced bird guide and follow different birding trails like Kasenyi plains, Mweya peninsula, Maramagambo forest, Ishasha sector Katwe area, Kyambura gorge and Katunguru bridge where you will be able to spot different bird species like yellow-billed oxpecker, ross’s turaco, hooded vulture, brown snake eagle, martial eagle, ruppells griffon vulture, helmeted guinea fowl, long-created eagle, black-crowned tchagra, white-tailed lark, Senegal plover, palm-nut vulture, black-headed gonolek, African watlled plover, grey kestrel, lappet-faced vulture, Bateleur, Nubian woodpecker, pygmy kingfisher, squire-tailed nightjar, blue-napped mousebird, red-chested sunbird, swamp nightjar, Diederik cuckoo, pin-tailed whydah, slender-billed weaver, African jacana, white backed pelicans, Egyptian geese, pied kingfisher, African fish eagle, malachite kingfisher, great egrets, spoon-billed stork among others, 2022 safari activities in Queen Elizabeth national park.
+Queen Elizabeth National Park is a home of more than 600 recorded bird species, including migratory, savannah, forest and water birds, which makes it one of the best birding areas in Uganda.
+During bird watching in Queen Elizabeth National Park, you will be accompanied by an experienced bird guide and follow different birding trails like Kasenyi Plains, Mweya Peninsula, Maramagambo Forest, Ishasha Sector Katwe Area, Kyambura gorge and Katunguru Bridge, where you will be able to spot different bird species like yellow-billed oxpecker, Ross’s turaco, hooded vulture, brown snake eagle, martial eagle, Ruppell’s griffon vulture, helmeted guinea fowl, long-crested eagle, black-crowned tchagra, white-tailed lark, Senegal plover, palm-nut vulture, black-headed gonolek, African wattled plover, grey kestrel, lappet-faced vulture, bateleur, Nubian woodpecker, pygmy kingfisher, square-tailed nightjar, blue-napped mousebird, red-chested sunbird, swamp nightjar, Diederik cuckoo, pin-tailed whydah, slender-billed weaver, African jacana, white-backed pelicans, Egyptian geese, pied kingfisher, African fish eagle, malachite kingfisher, great egrets, and spoon-billed stork, among others, in 2022 safari activities in Queen Elizabeth National Park.

 Best time to visit Queen Elizabeth national park